 The bank loans are secured by a cross guarantee and a mortgage debenture given by certain group companies consisting of fixed and floating charges over all present and future assets of these companies.

-The bank loan facilities comprise of working capital facilities and trade finance facilities.
+The bank loan facilities comprise of a working capital facility and trade finance facilities.

 Financing arrangements